xtbc18s1/xtbc18s1-src/content/week1/day1.md

 * Add a form to the page
 * Add a text input to the form.
-* Update the heading with the text that you type in the text input.
+* When the form is submitted, update the heading with the text that you type in the text input.